 Two moulting processes were considered.
 Sexual maturation was modelled as the proportions of crab that undergo the terminal moult to maturity by instar and year.
 Although the probability of moulting to maturity for the largest adolescent instars, i.e. instar IX in females and XII in males, was considered to be 1, instars VIII in females and instars VIII-XI in males show variable proportions from year-to-year.
 Skip-moulting was only considered for adolescent males, was similarly modelled by instar and year.
 Moulting was considered to occur annually all instars.

 Although the odd instar I, II and III do appear in survey catches, only instar IV crab are present in sufficient amounts to be analyzed by the model.
-For practical reasons, annual recruitment to the population was defined as the abundance of instar IV
+For practical reasons, annual recruitment to the population was defined as the abundance of instar IV.

 Specification: